Spatial causal inference in the presence of unmeasured confounding and interference: Causal inference with spatial dependencies on a spatial network

-In Supplement \ref{supp_sec:motivating_one_network}, we show results based on a motivating simulation study investigating the influence of spatial dependencies in learning local and interference effects for units on a single interconnected network.
-The conclusions are the same as the ones in \cref{subsec:illustrate_bias_pairs}: spatial confounding and interference can manifest as each other, inherent spatial dependencies complicate standard estimation strategies, and controlling for local and neighborhood covariates is crucial for adjusting for confounding and estimating causal effects unbiasedly.
+In Section C of the Supplementary Materials, we provide an example of how the variables' inherent spatial structure might occur in a spatial setting.
+There, we also investigate the influence of spatial dependencies in learning causal effects from a network of spatial data.
+The conclusions are the same as the ones for paired data: \begin{enumerate*}[label=(\alph*)] \item spatial confounding and interference can manifest as each other, \item inherent spatial dependencies can render standard estimation techniques invalid, \item controlling for local and neighborhood covariates is necessary, and \item local and interference effects should be investigated simultaneously. \end{enumerate*}

-When the necessary covariates for confounding adjustment are not all measured, adjusting for the measured covariates only is not sufficient for estimating causal effects.
-Even if the unmeasured covariate is spatial, including a spatial random effect in the outcome regression will not necessarily reduce bias from unmeasured confounders \citep{schnell2020mitigating, reich2021review}.
-When the missing confounder exhibits an inherent spatial structure, our approach in \cref{sec:method} mitigates bias due to local and neighborhood unmeasured spatial confounding for estimating local and interference effects.